 A beautiful sequence of poetry written by poet // performer // storyteller Simon Lamb, exploring the universal themes of discovery, acceptance, and what it is to be found, lost and found again.
 Cathedral Sky is Simon's first poetry pamphlet.

-[The remaining copies from the first print run are now available to buy online by clicking the link below.
+[The final handful of 1st edition copies are now available to buy online by clicking the link below.
 If you would like your copy to be signed by the poet, please add a note on your order form, including, if you wish, the name to whom you would like the copy dedicated.]

 £2.50 ( + £1.50 P&P )

 see the stones you've stolen in your shoes.